mocoin/api-abstract-client/README.md

-# Mocoin API abstract client library for Javascript
+# Mocoin API Abstract Client Library for Javascript

 ## Table of contents